Breaking Agent Backbones: Evaluating the Security of Backbone LLMs in AI Agents: Experiments

 \subsection{Benchmark Overall Ranking}

 We first consider the ranking based on the total vulnerability score (i.e., $\mathcal{T}$ consisting of all threat snapshots).
 It is provided in Figure~\ref{fig:all_results} (right).
-The most secure models in our evaluation were \texttt{grok-4}, \texttt{grok-4-fast} and \texttt{claude-opus-4-1} all with reasoning enabled.
+The most secure models in our evaluation were \texttt{claude-haiku-4-5}, \texttt{claude-sonnet-4-5} with reasoning enabled and \texttt{claude-haiku-4-5} without.
 A more detailed analysis of the results provides several interesting insights.

 \paragraph{Reasoning improves security.} One of the most striking observations is that adding reasoning generally improves the security.
 Figure~\ref{fig:all_results}~(bottom~left) directly compares the scores of all models for which reasoning can be enabled and disabled.
 As can be seen there is a clear improvement in the vulnerability scores for most models once reasoning is enabled.
 Interestingly, this contradicts conclusions drawn in \citep{zou2025security}.
-Additionally, we observe that the models for security decreases with reasoning are the tiny versions (i.e, \texttt{gemini-2.5-flash-lite} and \texttt{gpt-5-nano}), suggesting that reasoning requires a certain model size in order to bring an improvement.
+Moreover, only the tiny model versions exhibit decreased security as reasoning increases (i.e, \texttt{gemini-2.5-flash-lite} and \texttt{gpt-5-nano}), suggesting that reasoning requires a certain model size in order to bring an improvement.

 \paragraph{Size does not have a meaningful effect.} For most LLM benchmarks size has been a crucial indicator of performance.
 Interestingly, we did not observe a similar scaling behavior in our analysis.
-When comparing models for which different sizes were available (i.e., \texttt{gpt-oss}, \texttt{llama4}, \texttt{gpt-5}, \texttt{claude-4} and \texttt{gemini-2.5} based models), larger versions without reasoning capabilities showed no significant performance advantage over their smaller counterparts, and occasionally performed worse.
+When comparing models for which different sizes were available (i.e., \texttt{gpt-oss}, \texttt{llama4}, \texttt{gpt-5}, \texttt{claude-4}, \texttt{claude-4-5} and \texttt{gemini-2.5} based models), larger versions without reasoning capabilities showed no significant performance advantage over their smaller counterparts, and occasionally performed worse.
 When reasoning was enabled, we observed modest improvements with increased model size, though these gains were most pronounced in the transition from tiny to small variants (see Figure~\ref{fig:size} in Appendix~\ref{sec:appendixc} for a direct comparison).